 The Appalachian Mountains hug the western side of the Tar Heel State where the little town of Hot Springs, North Carolina resides.
-There are a few options for soaking in this destinations about 45 minutes northwest of Asheville.
+There are a few options for soaking in this destination about 45 minutes northwest of Asheville.
 Stay on-site or just use the day spa, open year-round.

 Nestled in the Blue Ridge Mountains, Broadwing Farm offers private access to one of the only hot springs aquifers in North Carolina.
 This organic and wholistic farm has three cabins that visitors can reserve, and each comes with a private hot tub filled with warm water from the natural spring that makes Hot Springs, North …

-List of Hot Springs in NC
+List of Natural Hot Springs in North Carolina

 Nestled nearby the northeastern start of the Great Smoky Mountains, a trip to Hot Springs, NC, brings endless possibilities.
 Some of the popular places to base your stay are the Hot Springs Resort & Spa, along with the Brondwing Farm.
-Camping is available too around town or park your RV in the national park campgrounds and day trip to a hot springs.
+Camping is available too around town or you can park your RV in the national park campgrounds and day trip to hot springs.

-Map of Hot Springs in NC
+Map of Natural Hot Springs in North Carolina

 Local NC Hot Springs